In 2021, NCI will be offering its renowned Court Interpreter Training Institute fully online.

 About the CITI

-The CITI is a hybrid (online and onsite), intensive professional development program for Spanish/English legal interpreters.
+The CITI is an intensive professional development program for Spanish/English legal interpreters.
 Interpretation is both an art and a science, requiring very specialized training.
 Our federally certified and highly experienced instructors, combined with our extensive curriculum, offer a level of quality not easily matched.
 The CITI is committed to providing students with individual attention.
-The CITI program is also an ideal way to prepare for both the oral and written portions of the State or Federal Court Interpreter Certification Examination (FCICE).
+The CITI program is also an ideal way to prepare for both the written and oral portions of the State or Federal Court Interpreter Certification Examination (FCICE).

-In 2020, the CITI will be offered as a hybrid program, with a series of webinars in June 2020 followed by two weeks of intensive, onsite instruction at the University of Arizona.
+In 2021, the CITI will be offered as a fully online program, combining asynchronous and synchronous instruction to maximize its impact.
+It will begin with a series of webinars in June (about 10 hours/week of work) followed by two weeks of intensive, online instruction from July 5-16 (about 40 hours/week).
+The 2021 CITI will provide 120 total hours of specialized interpreter training.

-- To provide maximum time-on-task to increase the benefit gained from practice sessions and critiques with faculty members.
+- To provide maximum time-on-task to increase the benefit gained from practice sessions and critiques with instructors.

 - Comprehensive diagnostic testing is performed at the start and end of each institute, to give you a detailed analysis of how your language and interpreting skills have improved during the institute.

-- Working closely with instructors and fellow students on simultaneous and consecutive interpretation and sight translation techniques and strategies
+July 5-16: Intensive instruction and interpreting practice with instructors and fellow students on simultaneous and consecutive interpreting and sight translation techniques and strategies (approximately 40 hours/week)

-Lecture topics run the gamut of areas essential to working interpreters, from:
+Lecture topics run the gamut of areas essential to working interpreters, including:

 arizona wioa funding